Comparing the Melt and Cooling Properties of Animal vs Plant-Based Fats

 Juciy burger When developing a plant-based or a cultured/cultivated meat product there are several barriers that need to be overcome, especially as consumers are increasingly demanding products that are as close to the original meat-based product as possible.
 In particular, replication of the succulence, mouthfeel, and behaviour of an animal-derived product during cooking and cooling processes is challenging.

 A key component contributing to the flavour and mouthfeel of a foodstuff is fat.
 In recent years, the rapid development of plant-based protein and vegan products that are specifically designed to perform similarly to original animal-derived product in terms of ‘bite’, juiciness and succulence has necessitated the development of plant-based fats.
 However, one issue is that the chemical composition and behaviour of animal and plant-based fats are different.
-Recreation of the melting profile of an animal-derived fat using a plant-based product is therefore a major hurdle.
+Recreation of the melt and cooling profile of an animal-derived fat using a plant-based product is therefore a major hurdle.

 Phase Angle/Complex Modulus: A Valuable Tool For Predicting Fat Behaviour